 Alternate Career Titles:

 Physician Assistant Job Description: Physician Assistants perform a variety of healthcare duties including assessing, diagnosing and treating patients

 Career Salary Range: $72,720 to $157,120

 Physician Assistant Requirements: Master of Physician Assistant Degree

 Become a Physician Assistant

 The work of a Physician Assistant is very diverse and therefore these healthcare professionals take on a wide range of responsibilities.
 Included in these responsibilities, Physician Assistants (PAs) examine patients, determine diagnoses, order tests and provide treatments including prescriptions as needed.
-More generally, PAs assist their supervising Physicians in maintaining the overall efficiency of a practice or facility.
+More generally, PAs assist their supervising Family Physicians in maintaining the overall efficiency of a practice or facility.

 Physician Assistants must record health histories and engage in educating patients, parents or groups of people on best health practices or on specific conditions.
 There are also times when these professionals are asked to perform research on various healthcare-related topics such as advances in treatments or new medications.